 Another A*STAR spinoff, Nuevocor, is similarly built on years of basic research in genetically-linked heart diseases such as dilated cardiomyopathy.
 Now in its preclinical stage, the biotech company hopes to roll out gene therapies designed to stop heart disease-causing mutations in the LMNA gene and restore cardiac function in at-risk patients.

-Nalagenetics is another biotech company with roots in A*STAR, which is focused on personalised disease screening and interventions in Southeast Asia.
+Nalagenetics, another biotech company with roots in A*STAR, is focused on personalised disease screening and interventions in Southeast Asia.
 The company aims to provide accessible end-to-end genetic testing alongside clinical decision support software for physicians and local healthcare systems.

 Finally, A*STAR’s Health and Medical Technologies Horizontal Technology Coordinating Office (HMT HTCO) is also developing a ‘diabetes clinic of the future’ in partnership with SingHealth to tackle Asia’s diabetes epidemic.
 The clinic will use data from the country’s largest diabetes registry, which covers 200,000 patients across a decade of historical data.
 Given the genetic and cultural differences underlying a predisposition to diabetes, the clinic hopes to thoroughly evaluate and improve the state of diabetes care.

 All in all, these examples show how far precision medicine research has come on a national scale, while providing a glimpse of its further potential with the right technology, talent and data.
-As the NPM programme sets its sights on targeting up to one million Singaporean genome sequences and incorporating more complex social and environmental data, it is certain A*STAR, with its network of research institutes, trained researchers and public and private partnerships, will be a valuable source of support on the road ahead.
+As the NPM programme sets its sights on targeting up to one million Singaporean genome sequences and incorporating more complex social and environmental data, it is certain that A*STAR-with its network of research institutes, trained researchers, and public and private partnerships, will be a valuable source of support on the road ahead.

 In addition to those previously mentioned, the following research and clinical partners are acknowledged for the Precision Medicine work mentioned in the cover feature: